trustoverip/concepts-and-terminology-wg/toipterm/spec.md

           Confirm that the data matches the ingestible data model.
-If yes, use the data to populate new term and concept records in the the portion of the corpus owned by <scope>. tt check <record glob> -- Read the corpus and check for well formedness in all files that match the specified globbing pattern.
+If yes, use the data to populate new term and concept records in the the portion of the corpus owned by <scope>. tt check <record glob> -- Read the corpus and check for well-formedness in all files that match the specified globbing pattern.
 Update the
           #checked status of any records that change status.
 Report errors.
 tt checklink <record glob> -- Validate hyperlinks in all files that match the